 The name-element wolf can also be found in the Bavarian dynasty of the Agilolfings, the Franconian Arnulfings, and the Wuffingas in southern Sweden.
 Of the latter the personal names Haduwolf, Haeruwulf and Hariwulf have been preserved on runestones (Looijenga 1997).

-Besides the name-element wolf in personal and tribe names, also the battles of warrior Beowulf with the monsters Grendel and Grendel’s mother have similarities with wolves.
+Besides the name-element wolf in Germanic personal and tribe names, also the battles of warrior Beowulf with the monsters Grendel and Grendel’s mother have similarities with wolves.
 Especially when taking into account the wolf stereotypes in several poems of the aforementioned tenth-century Exeter Book too.
-The hunt for monster Grendel itself shows parallels with the hunt for wolves.
+The hunt for monster Grendel in itself shows parallels with the hunt for wolves.
 Grendel is a wolflike creature.
 Grim and greedy.
 Stalking the royal halls of king Finn during the night, with terrible light gleaming from its eyes.

 One Sunday, master Wolff was exceptionally late.
 After the pastor and the congregation had waited for many hours, the pastor finally began sermon.
 Barely he had spoken the first words, when master Wolff entered the church.
 He was late because he had been hunting in the woods far away.
-That the pastor had not waited for him made him furious.
+That the pastor hadn’t waited for him made him furious.
 Without a moment’s hesitation, master Wolff killed the pastor with a deer catcher.
 From then on, as a punishment of God, the lineage of the house of Wolff von der Wolfsberg died out.